 Study sites.—We collected Stonecats from three Lake Champlain tributaries.
-In New York, fish were collected from the Great Chazy River, which originates near Ellenburg, New York, and empties into northern Lake Champlain (44.93236, -73.38537).
+In New York, fish were collected from the Great Chazy River, which originates near Ellenburg, New York, and empties into northern Lake Champlain (44.93236N; 73.38537W).
 The Great Chazy River is approximately 86 km long and drains a watershed of 790 km2.
 Stonecats were collected in portions of the lower 33 km of river.
 Stonecats collected in Vermont were from the LaPlatte and Missisquoi rivers.
-The LaPlatte River is a 24-km long tributary that drains a watershed of 138 km2 (Pelton et al. 1998) and enters Lake Champlain in Shelburne Bay (44.39959, -73.23385).
-The Missisquoi River is 130 km long, drains a watershed of 2,200 km2 of northern Vermont and sections of Quebec, Canada into Lake Champlain at Missisquoi Bay (44.99630, -73.15729).
+The LaPlatte River is a 24-km long tributary that drains a watershed of 138 km2 (Pelton et al. 1998) and enters Lake Champlain in Shelburne Bay (44.39959N; 73.23385W).
+The Missisquoi River is 130 km long, drains a watershed of 2,200 km2 in northern Vermont and sections of Quebec, Canada into Lake Champlain at Missisquoi Bay (44.99630N; 73.15729W).

 Dorsal spine data.— Stonecats from the Great Chazy River, New York were collected as part of a visual post-assessment survey on 17-19 October 2012.
 Stonecats were mortalities from a lampricide treatment conducted on 16-18 October 2012.
 Stonecats were also collected on 8-9 August 2011 and 15 November 2011 from the Great Chazy River, NY as part of a bioassay study (M. Calloway, U.S Fish and Wildlife Service, unpublished data).
 Stonecats were frozen as quickly as possible and returned to the lab.
 Individuals were later thawed and measured for total length (TL) to the nearest mm.
-We removed the dorsal spine at the base (Clugston and Cooper 1960; Paruch 1979; Buckmeier et al. 2002; Murie et al. 2009) and placed it in boiling water to remove excess flesh.
-Spines were set in epoxy to prevent the spine from splitting when cut and allowed to dry.
-Spines were cut into one or two 0.5-mm sections using a Buehler isomet low speed saw (Buehler, Lake Bluff, Illinois), and then sections were glued to slides.
-Spines were cut as close to the base as possible to reduce the likelihood of losing annuli.
+We removed the dorsal spine at the base following the procedures of Buckmeier et al. (2002) for pectoral spines and Manny et al. (2014) both pectoral and dorsal spines._) Spines were placed in boiling waer to remove excess flesh, set in epoxy to prevent splitting when cut, and allowed to dry.
+Spines were cut into one or two 0.5-mm sections using a Buehler isomet low speed saw (Buehler, Lake Bluff, Illinois) then glued to slides.
+Spines were cut at the base to avoid losing annuli.

 After establishing criteria for identifying annuli as a group, three readers independently estimated the age of fish of unknown length spine two times.
 If there were age differences among readers, the spine was read by the three readers together to arrive at an agreed upon age estimate.
 In cases of no age agreement, the spine was removed from the analysis.